angband/angband/docs/hacking/borg.rst

 The Borg can use either its internal hard-coded logic for decision-making or a more flexible system of dynamic formulas defined in ``borg.txt``.
-To enable the formula-based system, set the following in your ``borg.txt``:
+To enable the formula-based system, set the following in ``borg.txt``:

 .. code-block:: ini